Armored Heart: L'Odeur de l'Amour

 “Her squad ran away from me,” said Ithella, who hopped down from the carriage’s bench, and took her staff with her.
 “And if you do not bid your men to lower their weapons at once,” she paused, and presented her medallion like the badge of office it was, “you’ll be jealous of them for having gotten the chance.”

 The guard officer straightened himself, and the soldiers under his command all stood down.
-A far more appropriate reaction to a priestess of Duin than what the sergeant had managed.
+A far more appropriate reaction to a priestess of Daray than what the sergeant had managed.
 “My… apologies,” he said as he bowed.

 “I cannot.”

-“Excuse me?” asked Ithella with ice in her voice.
+“Excuse me?”
+Asked Ithella with ice in her voice.

 “My sire has forbidden all travel from the mountains.
 There are bandits about.”

-“Then fucking deal with them, you cowards!” she snapped.
+“Then fucking deal with them, you cowards!”
+She snapped.
 “A few hungry ne’er-do-wells with spears shouldn’t worry a village militia, let alone a city’s guard.”

 “With all due respect, there are fifty of them, and they have at least one war mage with them.”